GENERAL TRADING LICENCE IN DUBAI – STEP-BY-STEP GUIDE

 Building materials

-The rise of e-commerce has significantly impacted trading activities in Dubai, with many businesses establishing online platforms to reach a broader customer base.
+The rise of e-commerce has significantly impacted trading activities in Dubai.
+Many businesses are establishing online platforms to reach a broader customer base.
 Key developments include:

 Local and international online marketplaces